seandavidreed/resume/resumes/00_NewBaseResume copy.md

 **Phone:** 253 691 0013

 ## Summary
-Computer Science student making a career change from Music Instruction to Software Engineering.
+Computer Science student making a career change from Music Instruction to Technology.
 Bringing over 5 years of teaching experience with transferable skills such as problem-solving, communicating complex topics simply, and developing curricula that align with the unique goals of each student.
 Demonstrating 3 years of programming and development through designing and building multiple projects, including an inventory manager web application with Django, Python, and Postgres currently in production.
-Seeking an opportunity to learn new things and solve problems as a Software Engineer.
+Seeking an opportunity to learn new things and solve problems as a Data Engineer Intern.

 ## Work Experience